hydroGR/evalhyd/_sources/python/functions/evalhyd.evald.rst.txt

       metrics: `List[str]`
          The sequence of evaluation metrics to be computed.

+      q_thr: `numpy.ndarray` ``[dtype('float64')]``, optional
+         1D or 2D array of streamflow threshold(s) to consider for the *metrics* assessing the prediction of exceedance events.
+If the number of thresholds differs across series, `numpy.nan` can be set as threshold for those series with fewer thresholds.
+         Predictions and thresholds must feature the same number of dimensions, and the same number of series.
+         shape: (thresholds,) or (series, thresholds)

+      events: `str`, optional
+         A string specifying the type of streamflow events to consider for threshold exceedance-based metrics.
+It can either be set as `"high"` when flooding conditions/high flow events are evaluated (i.e. event occurring when streamflow goes above threshold) or as `"low"` when drought conditions/low flow events are evaluated (i.e. event occurring when streamflow goes below threshold).
+It must be provided if *q_thr* is provided.

       transform: `str`, optional
          The transformation to apply to both streamflow observations